Dracophyllum arboreum: Etymology

-Dracophyllum is from the genus's similarity to the species in the genus Dracaena from the Canary Islands and is from the Ancient Greek for "dragon-leaf."
-The specific epithet arboreum means "tree-like," in reference to its tree growth habit.
+Dracophyllum is from the genus's similarity to the species in the genus Dracaena from the Canary Islands and is from the Ancient Greek for "dragon-leaf".
+The specific epithet arboreum means "tree-like", in reference to its tree growth habit.

 Classification and Evolution

 In a 1952 supplement of the Transactions and Proceedings of the Royal Society of New Zealand, W. R. B. Oliver published a revised taxonomic arrangement of the genus Dracophyllum which he had first attempted in 1928.
-In this supplement he moved D. arboreum from the group containing D. scoparium into the group of D. sinclairii, along with D. patens and D. viride (now regarded as a synonym of D. sinclairii), citing their similar life history and "general resemblance," and kept it in the subgenus Oreothamnus.
+In this supplement he moved D. arboreum from the group containing D. scoparium into the group of D. sinclairii, along with D. patens and D. viride (now regarded as a synonym of D. sinclairii), citing their similar life history and "general resemblance", and kept it in the subgenus Oreothamnus.
 Oliver, however, conducted his research based purely on morphological characteristics such as growth habit, leaves, and flowers.

-In 2010 several botanists, including Stephanus Venter, published an article on the genus Dracophyllum in the Annals of the Missouri Botanical Garden.
-In it they performed a cladistic analysis and produced a phylogenetic tree of the tribe Richeeae and other species using genetic sequencing.
+Wagstaff et al. 2010 used cladistics to produce a phylogenetic tree of the tribe Richeeae and other species using genetic sequencing.
 They found that only the subgenus Oreothamnus and the tribe Richeeae were monophyletic.
-The paraphylly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
-Venter revised the genus in 2021, merging the genus Richea into two subgenera, named D. subg.
-Cystanthe and D. subg.
-Dracophylloides, of Dracophyllum.
-Though he noted that because the 2010 study was based on plastid sequence data and did not attain some species with strong enough evidence, the subgenera are instead based on morphological characteristics.
+The paraphyly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
+Venter revised the genus in 2021.
 D. arboreum is placed in the clade formed by several subgenus Oreothamnus species, with D. strictum (in the subgenus Dracophyllum) as sister to this clade.
 Its placement can be summarised in the cladogram at right.